 Are anti-VEGF injections painful?

-How much do private wet AMD injections cost?
+How much do private wet AMD injections cost in the UK in 2026?

 Will I go blind from AMD?